Nicole Bivens Collinson

 CAMEX Resolution 23/2020

 - Flexibility Provided by Health Regulator.
 ANVISA (Brazil's health agency) has established extraordinary and temporary criteria and procedures for handling requests to approve medicines, biologics, in vitro diagnostic products, personal protective equipment, and ventilators and other strategic medical equipment.
 A simpler authorisation process has also been established for sanitizing and antiseptic products, as well as priority medical devices.
+Brazil is also authorizing for the duration of the COVID-19 pandemic the importation of used pulmonary ventilators, vital signs monitors, infusion pumps, oximetry equipment, capnographs, and stretchers for patient transport.

 RDC Resolution 348/2020